shadmansaleh/IRC.nvim/README.md

 </details>

+### Config Options
+- servers\
+  Server configuration table
+- prompt_height\
+  Height of prompt buffer.\
+  Defaults: 1.
+- statusline\
+  Whether to show statusline containing channels\
+  in preview window.\
+  Default true
+- default_keymaps\
+  Whether to set default keymaps.\
+  Default: true

+### Keymaps
+- `<Plug>NIRC_goto_prompt` sends user to prompt window
+- `<Plug>NIRC_send_msg` sends message in prompt

+By default i,I,a,A,o,O in preview buffer in normal mode is bound to `<Plug>NIRC_goto_prompt`.
+Basically preview buffer is not for editing but prompt buffer is so sending you there.
+If you want to go to insert mode in preview buffer then you can just use `:startinsert`

+Also `<CR>` in prompt buffer in insert mode is bound to `<Plug>NIRC_send_msg`.
+So typeing enter will send the message.
+If you write multiple lines in the buffer and then trigger `<Plug>NIRC_send_msg` every line will be sent as indivisual message at once.

+If config option `default_keymaps` is set to false then only `<Plug>` bindings will be created but nothing will be bound to them .
+It's upto the users to choose what to do with them.

+You can easily send multiline mesaages by setting default_keymaps to false and binding `<Plug>NIRC_send_msg` to some other key but `<CR>` .
+Also while you're at it you can make the prompt win bigger with `prompt_height` config option to make it easier.

+The prompt buffer has filetype of `nirc_prompt` and preview buffer has filetype of `nirc_preview`
+You can esialy set keymaps/options for them targeting their filetype with `autocmd FileType`

+### Highlight groups
+- NIRCTime -> Comment
+- NIRXMessage -> Normal
+- NIRCMention -> Special
+- NIRCNick -> String

+-> Means links to by default.

 ### TODO
 - [ ] Quite literally alot.
 - [ ] Proper implementation of the client with as many commands supported as possible.